 Legal Aid stated they maintain appropriate and adequate documentation to support the compensation for personal services and it meets the requirements of OMB Circular A-122.
 They believe since the auditors did not find any evidence to support that the work completed on the OTAG project was used for any other purpose, the time is supported.
-Legal Aid also noted they offered to provide the documentation to the auditors after the discussion draft was issued in order to clear up the finding, before the final report was issued.
+Legal Aid also noted they offered to provide the documentation to the auditors after the discussion draft was issued in order to clear up the finding before the final report was issued.

 Further, Legal Aid stated their method of allocating costs to the grant is in compliance with OMB Circular A-122.
-However, they acknowledge their plan had not been submitted to their Cognizant agency or HUD for approval.
+However, they acknowledge their plan had not been submitted to their cognizant agency or HUD for approval.

 Finally, Legal Aid strongly disagrees with our finding pertaining to lobbying activities.
 They state although their staff did attend NAHT conferences, they did not participate in any lobbying activities and used that time to meet with other OTAG project grantees to discuss their experiences.
 The grantee also contends that NAHT conference calls provide a further opportunity for the grantees to share their experiences and NAHT requested all grantees to share in the cost of the calls so everyone has the opportunity to gain from the information.
 Legal Aid also states that their employees did not participate in the discussions about lobbying on these calls and noted that their quarterly reports to OMHAR reflect these calls and HUD has never questioned the expense.
-As for the letter writing campaign in which the OTAG coordinator assisted, they assert it was an attempt to bring to their representative's attention the fact that the district was in danger of losing affordable housing.
+The meetings with the Congressman represented the time the second OTAG grant was presented to them.
+The grantees, explained that it was basically a public relations event, which allowed the Congressman to show his constituents the Federal funding brought to the district.